Skip to main content

 Born in Gwangju, South Korea, in 1962, Minjung Kim studied calligraphy and watercolor painting from an early age and went on to major in oriental painting as an undergraduate and graduate student at Hongik University in Seoul.
 She then studied abroad at Milan’s Accademia di Belle Arti di Brera.
 During her studies in Europe, she was deeply inspired by artists like Constantin Brâncusi, Carl Andre, and Brice Marden.

-Over the past two decades, she has presented her works in Italy, Switzerland, China, the UK, the US, and Israel, among other countries.
-She has been the subject of solo exhibitions at renowned galleries and museums around the world, including Marco (Museo d’Arte Contemporanea Roma), Rome (2012); Hermès Foundation, Singapore (2017); White Cube, London (2018); Langen Foundation, Neuss (2019); and Hill Art Foundation, New York (2020).
+Over the past two decades, she has presented her works in Italy, Switzerland, China, the UK, the US, and Mexico, among other countries.
+She has been the subject of solo exhibitions at renowned galleries and museums around the world, including Macro (Museo d’Arte Contemporanea Roma), Rome (2012); Hermès Foundation, Singapore (2017); White Cube, London (2018); Langen Foundation, Neuss (2019); and Hill Art Foundation, New York (2020).

 She introduced her works in Korea in the exhibition Traces (2015) at OCI Museum of Art, Seoul; her solo exhibition Paper, Ink and Fire: After the Process (2017) at Gallery Hyundai, Seoul; and the international invitational exhibition Making the Void, Filling the Void (2018) at Gwangju Museum of Art, Gwangju.